Alexius-Huang/StrataJS/README.md

 // allUsers.pluck(['name']);                    // same as above
 // allUsers.pluck(['name', 'age']);             // get an array of pair of name and age (in array format) of the user records

-// After creates the relationship, the usable queries generated:
-// For instance, if we want to get the posts of the specific user, we may attempt:
-// $users.find(1).posts.all();  // Undefined method exception

-// or if we want to find the user of the post (we don't need all() since the post only belongs to one specific user):
-// $posts.find(1).user;        // Still get undefined method exception

 // We need to create the relationship to generate those special query methods
 $users.hasMany($posts, { foreignKey: 'user_id' });
 $posts.belongsTo($users, { foreignKey: 'user_id' });